Escúchame (Carlos Ponce song): Promotion and reception

 "Escúchame" as released as the album's lead single on August 16, 1999.
 Ponce performed the song live at a free concert at the Coconut Grove in Miami, Florida, on September 28.
 He also sung the track live during a halftime show at the Miami Dolphins versus Philadelphia Eagles game on October 24, 1999.
 The music video for the song was filmed at Old San Juan in Puerto Rico and features the artist dancing in n club while being enamored by a woman.
-A Portuguese-language version of the song featuring Brazilian singer Belo was released exclusively to Brazil in 2000 and reached number one in the country, according to Crowley Broadcast Analysis.
+The visual was nominated in the category of Best Clip of the Year in the Latin field at the 2000 Billboard Video Music Awards, but lost to "Ritmo Total" (1999) by Enrique Iglesias.
+A Portuguese-language version of the song featuring Brazilian singer Belo was released exclusively to Brazil in 2000 and reached number one in several of its cities, according to Crowley Broadcast Analysis.
 A music video for the Portuguese version was released in Brazil as well.

 Billboard editor John Lannert regarded the track to be "flamenco-laced" and stated its "sonic vibe recalls the chugging grooves of Enrique Iglesias' 'Bailamos'".
 The Dallas Morning News' Mario Tarradell found "Escúchame" to be "invigorating".
 Laura Emerick of the Chicago Sun-Times highlighted the song where Ponce "lets more of his personality shine through this time" on the disc.
 The Houston Chronicle critic Joey Guerra felt that the song "should have no problem finding an audience" and complimented Ponce's vocals, as it works "nicely with the song's airy rhythms and hand claps."
+At the 2001 ASCAP Latin Music Awards, it was recognized as the best-performing Latin songs of the year under "Pop/Balada" category.
 Commercially, the song topped the Billboard Hot Latin Songs and Latin Pop Airplay charts in the US, making it Ponce's third number one on both charts.